asghar-0017/rajby-pvt/INVOICE_GROUPING_FEATURE.md

 **Note**: The `Internal Invoice No` column has been removed from the Excel template as it is no longer needed for invoice grouping.
 All grouping is now done using the `Company Invoice Ref No` field.

 **Note**: The `Invoice Ref No` column is now optional and not required for Excel file uploads.
 Users can leave this field empty if they don't have an invoice reference number.
+The column remains in the Excel template but is not mandatory for successful uploads.

 ## User Experience Improvements